Euphrasiologist/Thesis/Appendices/appendices.md

 \blscape
 ## Appendix 4: Chapter 6

-Table 7: Host species used in the common garden experiment.
+Table 7: Host species used in the common garden experiment in Chapter 6.
+The species along with the taxonomic family they belong to, their ecological functional group and the source of the seeds are also given.
 Commercial seed stocks list the original collection where known.

 Common name|Species name|Family|Functional group (informal)|Seed source
 |---|---|---|---|---|